EPK

 Elexa Dawson is a practitioner of the soul.
 Her red-dirt honey vocals and rhythmic guitar style deliver a sound that hits home.
-Both familiar and intriguing, her songs speak of the earth and community, and celebrate all relationships, from mother and child to friend and lover.
+Deeply connected to land, her themes center earth and community, and celebrate all relationships, from mother and child to friend and lover.

 High-Res Photos